 To be determined

-Due June 1- Required in 2021.
-If you lease or own your dog and plan to exhibit at a 4-H show or event.
+Due June 1- Required, If you lease or own your dog and plan to exhibit at a 4-H show or event.
 Please return to your county 4-H office.

 Each 4-H Dog Club is provided with a copy of the source, "The Dog Breed Bible".
 If you have not received your copy, contact your local 4-H Educator.
 Other suggested resources: